xieweiAlex/English_Learning/words/2022/words-Aug.md

+## Week 1

+Endless narratives, metaphors and **allegories**. -

+> I don't like the odds

+Long-term holder supply **denotes** the number of coins that have not moved in 155 days or more, the threshold at which the probability selling and spending in the future **diminishes** dramatically.

+Monitoring the methane **menace**.

+We had a little reprieve from mid-June to mid-August in terms of equity market, now we have a test of this rally.
+We were in a period especially after 08-09, where the FED was basically laying low, and just let the economy heal.
+We had extended period of very low interest rates.
+in the 70s, bond yields just kept going up **inexorably**, that's not happening right now.
+**leading indicator** vs **lagging indicator**
+**broad-base**
+Traditional gas powered vehicle sales are **floundering**.

+The **contour** of economical cycle.
+**head fake**.
+**Reflexive rebound**.
+if you're still short, it could **rip your face off**.
+The FED is following **contemporaneous** macroeconomic indicators like the unemployment rate or JOINT's job openings.
+The CPI so much of it's **imputed**.
+If we say we're going to swing from plus six to minus two, you know as well as I do that you'd have been carried out in a **gurney**. -

 do you know how sad it makes me to know that you only **braised** it to **boink** me?
 Canete's mouth twisted in a **contemptuous** **sneer**.
 They use opium as a sedative, rather than as a **narcotic**.